- Safety and Health Topics

 Flavorings-Related Lung Disease

-Investigations of other workplaces have also shown that employees that use or manufacture certain flavorings have developed similar health problems.
-Because many of the cases have been associated with popcorn manufacturing plants, the term "popcorn lung" has often been used to describe the respiratory symptoms and fixed obstructive lung disease seen in these employees.
-Although much of the research and attention has been focused on butter flavorings, employees who are involved in the use or manufacture of other types of flavorings may also be at risk.2
+Investigations of other workplaces have also shown that employees that use or manufacture certain flavorings have developed similar health problems.3 Similar findings were also reported in workers exposed in the manufacture of diacetyl.3 Because many of the cases have been associated with popcorn manufacturing plants, the term "popcorn lung" has often been used to describe the respiratory symptoms and fixed obstructive lung disease seen in these employees.
+Although much of the research and attention has been focused on butter flavorings, employees who are involved in the use or manufacture of other types of flavorings, such as strawberry, caramel, vanilla, and butterscotch, may also be at risk.3 Research is continuing in other industries, such as the investigations that NIOSH is doing at coffee production plants.3, 6

 Flavorings can be either natural or manmade.
-Some are simple and made up of only one ingredient but others are complex mixtures of several substances.
-Employees may be exposed to flavorings in the form of vapors, dusts, or sprays.2 There are many different types of flavorings and most have not been tested for respiratory toxicity.
-The Food and Drug Administration (FDA) regulates food additives for safety when eaten, but it does not require testing by other routes of occupational exposure, such as inhalation.
+Some are simple and made up of only one ingredient, but others are complex mixtures of several substances.
+Employees may be exposed to flavorings in the form of vapors, dusts, or mists.4 There are many different types of flavorings and most have not been tested for respiratory toxicity.
+The Food and Drug Administration (FDA) regulates the safety of food additives for consumption, but it does not require safety testing of other routes relevant to occupational exposure, such as inhalation.
 Research continues to determine if certain components or combinations of flavorings are associated with pulmonary disease.
-Consumers are not believed to be at risk from preparing or eating microwave popcorn products.3

-There are currently no specific standards for occupational exposure to butter-flavoring or the chemical diacetyl.
+There are currently no specific OSHA standards for occupational exposure to butter-flavoring, diacetyl, or 2,3-pentanedione.
 However, OSHA standards regulating all workplaces offer protection to workers exposed to these substances.

 How do I find out about employer responsibilities and workers' rights?